jspm/registry/README.md

 jspm install github:twbs/bootstrap -o "{ main: 'js/bootstrap', shim: { 'js/bootstrap': ['jquery'] } }"
 ```

-Once tested the exact override can then be included in the [jspm Registry](https://github.com/jspm/registry) with a pull request.
+Once tested the exact override can then be included in the here with a pull request.

 ### Submitting a Package Override